 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs serves as a retirement savings option that enables self-employed individuals to set aside a portion of their self-employment income.
-Contributions must come from an employer, so, as a self-employed individual, you (the employee) would not be able to contribute beyond the 25% you (the employer) have designated.
+Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that allows entrepreneurs to contribute a percentage of their net earnings.
+Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions beyond the 25% you (the employer) already contributed.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-SEP IRAs may be ideal for businesses that experience fluctuating revenue streams.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
+This type of plan works well for companies with periods of inconsistent earnings.
 In contrast to some alternatives, SEP IRAs are free of expensive setup or ongoing fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA are the lesser of: